Youth Football Drills (Tackle)

 Mirror Sprint

 Two players five yards apart.
-One leads, the other mirrors all movement (forward, back, lateral) without contact for 30 seconds.
-Then switch roles.
-Builds the reactive footwork that defensive backs and linebackers need on read-and-react plays.
+One leads, the other mirrors all movement (forward, back, lateral) without contact for 30 seconds, then they switch roles.
 The starting drill at the 8U level for any player who has not played defense before.

 Walk-Through Plays

-Full team walks through a designed play at half speed: lineman take their first three steps, ball carrier takes his designed path, receivers run their routes at jogging speed.
-Coach stops the walk-through to correct alignment, assignment, and technique.
+The full team walks through a designed play at half speed: linemen take their first three steps, the ball carrier takes his designed path, receivers run their routes at jogging speed.
+The coach stops the walk-through to correct alignment, assignment, and technique.
 Run on the day before a game and on any rainy practice.
-The most repetition-efficient way to install plays without burning through the contact-time budget.
 A 10U-and-up drill.

 Home and Backyard Drills (Limited Equipment)

 Practice does not stop when the team scatters after Tuesday-evening reps.
 The drills below run in a backyard, a driveway, or a single-cone setup with one ball and a partner (or no partner at all).
-Send a printed sheet of these drills home with players for the off-week, the mid-season bye, or the spring period before the team assembles again.
+Send these home with players for the off-week, the mid-season bye, or the spring period before the team assembles again.

 Wall Toss Catch

-Player throws a football against a brick wall (or a fence) and catches the rebound.
-50 reps right hand, 50 reps left hand, 25 reps over the shoulder.
-Builds the hand-eye coordination and one-handed catching skill that translates to game-day catches in traffic.
+The player throws a football against a brick wall (or a fence) and catches the rebound.
+Builds the hand-eye coordination and one-handed catching that translates to game-day catches in traffic.
 A solo drill that runs anywhere with a wall and a ball.

 Cone Footwork Set